damonto/estkme-cloud/README.md

 This is a simple server designed to handle requests from the eSTK.me removable eUICC, such as downloads and notifications.

-If you don’t have an eUICC yet, you can purchase one from eSTK.me and use the coupon code `eSIMCyou` to get 10% off.
-We recommend eSTKme if you need to perform profile downloads on iOS devices.
+If you don’t have an eUICC yet, you can purchase one from [eSTK.me](https://www.estk.me?aid=esim) and use the coupon code `eSIMCyou` to get 10% off.
+We recommend [eSTK.me](https://www.estk.me?aid=esim) if you need to perform profile downloads on iOS devices.

-If you require more than 1MB of storage to install multiple eSIM profiles, we recommend 9eSIM.
+If you require more than 1MB of storage to install multiple eSIM profiles, we recommend [9eSIM](https://www.9esim.com/?coupon=DAMON).
 Use the coupon code `DAMON` to also receive 10% off.

 ### Community Server